 The first step to creating a more positive payment processing experience is to gain a better understanding of exactly what you’re being charged for and what options are at your disposal.

-This article on the key credit card processing companies providing payment processing services will help you reach a better understanding of credit card processing.
-You’ll learn some of the inside details about what defines a payment solutions provider, how processing works, the credit card processing fees, risks, and more.
+This article on the best credit card processing companies providing payment processing services will help you reach a better understanding of credit card processing.
+Here are the inside details about what defines a payment solutions provider, how processing works, the credit card processing fees, risks, and more.

 Credit Card Processing: The Parties Involved

-There are several parties involved when your customers swipe their card.
+There are several parties involved when your customers swipe their cards.
 The information below helps to summarize the essential roles involved in payment processing.

 Merchant: The individual business accepting the payment and in need of credit card processing.